Vocology: History

 Vocology was invented (simultaneously, but independently) by Ingo Titze, and an otolaryngologist at Washington University in St. Louis, Prof. George Gates.
 Titze defines vocology as "the science and practice of voice habilitation, with a strong emphasis on habilitation".
 To habilitate means to “enable”, to “equip for”, to “capacitate”; in other words, to assist in performing whatever function that needs to be performed".
 He goes on that this "is more than repairing a voice or bringing it back to a former state ... rather, it is the process of strengthening and equipping the voice to meet very specific and special demands".

 Requirements and educational programs

 It is not yet its own professional degree, thus it only assists the voice medicine team.
 Usually a person practicing vocology is a voice coach with additional training in the voice medical arts, a prepared voice/singing teacher, or a speech pathologist with additional voice performance training—so they can better treat the professional voice user.
-The study of vocology is recognized academically by courses and institutes in India, Italy and the United States.
+The study of vocology is recognized academically by courses and institutes in several countries Chile, Colombia, India, Italy, France, Canada,Belgium, United States, Lebanon and Korea.